 The program features intensive, interactive discussions using the Harvard case-study method, supplemented by lectures, exercises, and small-group work.

 The case studies give you exposure to real-world issues and help you work through possible approaches and solutions to problems that actual managers have confronted.
 It is case teaching that reveals the power of a diverse learning group and makes for open and lively classroom discussion.

-Morning small-group discussions allow you to work more collaboratively and intensively on the day’s readings, as well as provide an opportunity for “peer consulting” on a particular issue that you're facing.
+Small-group discussions will allow you to work more collaboratively on the day’s readings, as well as provide an opportunity for “peer consulting” on a particular issue that you're facing.